avg —

 Instructions

-I prepare the necessary ingredients for crab stick rolls with cottage cheese.
-Peel the garlic.
+I get ready the ingredients I need to make the crab stick rolls with cream cheese.
+I peel the garlic.

-Cut garlic clove into small cubes OR pass through press (creates uniform garlic distribution).
+I cut the garlic clove into small cubes or pass it through a press.

 Tips